petermattia/petermattia/_cyclic_voltammetry_simulation/reversibility.md

 >The physical interpretation of $ k_0 $ is straightforward.
 >It simply is a measure of the kinetic facility of a redox couple.

-In other words, electrochemical facility is simply how easily a material exchanges an electron with its environment.
+In other words, electrochemical facility is a measure of the ease of electron exchange.
 The units of $ k_0 $ are $ \text{cm/s} $.
 Electrochemically facile reactions have values of
 $ k_0 $ near $ \text{1-10 cm/s} $, while